Ghana, Malawi deepen ties

 Our time

-He regretted that the relationship that existed between the two countries suffered some jolt at a point but was upbeat that "no matter what has happened in between, this is our time, and in due course Malawi and Ghana will take their relationship a notch higher".
+He expressed regret that the relationship that existed between Ghana and Malawi suffered some jolt at a point but was upbeat that "no matter what has happened in between, this is our time, and in due course Malawi and Ghana will take their relationship a notch higher".

 He mentioned the warm reception accorded him by President Akufo-Addo and the people of Ghana when he visited Ghana recently and invited President Akufo-Addo to visit Malawi to cement the bilateral relations between the two countries.

-The Foreign Minister lauded Malawi for extending visa for Ghanaians and assured Malawi that "Ghana is going to reciprocate and we are working seriously on that."
+The Foreign Minister lauded Malawi for extending visas for Ghanaians and assured Malawi that "Ghana is going to reciprocate and we are working seriously on that."

 Early on, Ms Botchwey met her counterpart, Nancy Tembo, behind closed doors.